parsehex/BuddyGenAI/docs/building_windows_nvidia.md

 ## Acquire Binaries

-First, you'll need to download or build binary files that BuddyGenAI relies on.
-The latest versions _should_ work, although you may need to check the date of BuddyGenAI's latest release to find the right version of any binaries that are not working.
+First, you'll need to download or build binary files that buddyGenAI relies on.
+The latest versions _should_ work, although you may need to check the date of buddyGenAI's latest release to find the right version of any binaries that are not working.

 You'll need the following project's binaries: